cerb/cerb.github.io/privacy.md

 * TOC
 {:toc}

-## Privacy Shield
+# Privacy Shield

 We are committed to complying with the [Privacy Shield Principles](https://www.privacyshield.gov/) designed to safeguard the privacy of personal data.
+This applies to all data we collect, including from entities within the EU and Switzerland.

+{% comment %}
+Webgroup Media, LLC complies with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and/or Switzerland to the United States.

+Webgroup Media, LLC has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit <https://www.privacyshield.gov/>.
+{% endcomment %}

+## Data Protection Addendum

+If you require a signed Data Protection Addendum (DPA) for [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance, you may [download ours here](/assets/documents/WGM_GDPR_DPA.pdf).
+This document formalizes the contract between data exporter and data importer, as well as describing the rights of data subjects.
+Please review the terms and return a signed copy to [team@cerb.ai](mailto:team@cerb.ai).

-## What Personal Data is Collected by WGM?
+# What Personal Data is Collected by WGM?

 We develop and sell Cerb, a software application (as-a-service and on-premises) for sharing team inboxes, building collaborative workspaces, managing customer relationships, and automating business workflows.